uutzinger/BioMedicalSensorBoard/Thermistor_Board/README.md

   <img src="../assets/pictures/Temp_Front_Closed_with_Plugins.jpg" style="width: 500px;">
 </a>

-This Thermistor solution is based on a simple calibrated Wheatstone bridge.
-The Voltage potential over the thermistor is measured  and compared to fixed voltage divider.
-3 thermistors can be measured using the micro controllers internal analog to digital converter.
-In order to achieve accuracy, the ADC is run a audio frequencies and many measurements are averaged.
-Although ESP32 internal ADC is not of high quality, with the help of linearization and signal averaging accurate temperature readings are achieved.
+This Thermistor solution is based on a calibrated Wheatstone bridge.
+The Voltage potential over the thermistor is measured  and compared to a fixed voltage divider.
+Three thermistors can be measured using the micro controllers internal analog to digital converter.
+In order to achieve accuracy, the ADC is run a audio frequencies and measurements are averaged.
+Although ESP32 internal ADC is not of high quality, with the help of linearization and signal averaging, accurate temperature readings are achieved.

 ## Costs &#36;